 Olympic Shooting Overview

-Air pistol events will take place indoors at the Asaka Shooting Range.
-Competitors shoot from a standing position with one unsupported hand, using smallbore, .22-caliber pistols to fire pellets at set-distance, stationary targets in three events: 10-meter, 25-meter, and 25-meter rapid fire.
+Air pistol events take place indoors — in 2020, they were held at the Asaka Shooting Range.
+Competitors shoot from a standing position with one unsupported hand using smallbore, .22-caliber pistols to fire pellets at stationary targets at set distances in three events: 10-meter, 25-meter, and 25-meter rapid fire.